 Do you provide equipment or should I bring my own?

-All equipment is provided.
-We provide a variety of boards to use during your California adventure.
-There are shortboards, fun boards, fishes, and longboards available for you to use.
-Intermediate to advanced surfers can bring up to two surfboards.
+We provide a variety of longboards to use.
+Intermediate to advanced surfers are encouraged to bring up to two of their favorite boards.

 Where will I be surfing?